Virtual Christmas Ideas

 Demand for all these services is growing exponentially.
 Businesses want to keep their teams happy and engaged, especially during lock-down winter months.
 It’s more important than ever that companies keep their teams together and happy.

 Take a look at these examples of Christmas places ‘to visit’.

 - Carnaby Christmas Light Installation Virtual Tour, London.
 The Street’s iconic Christmas installations come to life this year through a virtual tour.
 And it’s one you can do with anyone in the world through a ‘shared view’ option.
 They’ve partnered with charity Choose Love.
 Get immersed in pink neon light from lightboxes running the length of the street, each with a positive word to give a message of hope, love and unity – and to bring a Carnaby “full of smiles” at the end of this crazy year.

 - Berlin’s Christmas market at Charlottenburg Palace has a 360-degree tour, including a version formatted specifically for VR technology.
-Meaning you can immerse yourself in the middle of the festive cheer.
+This means you can immerse yourself in the middle of the festive cheer.
 250 vendors selling Christmas crafts, traditional German sweets, and Gluwhein – the works!

 - As for Lapland, there’s a fun livestream of Santa Claus Village (aka Rovaniemi – the official hometown of Santa Claus, in Lapland, Finland).
 You simply view the village’s main square in real time, which, interestingly, is crossed by the Arctic Circle.
 This same village produces Santa Television with a whole host of video messages from Santa himself.
 Some delightful, some totally mad.